tramitit/guides/en/austria/drivers_license_application.md

 ---
-title: "Driver's License Application"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Austria"]
+categories:
-meta_title: ""
+- Austria
+date: '2024-06-07'
-description: "A comprehensive guide to applying for a driver's license in Austria"
+description: Learn how to obtain a driver's license in Austria, including exams, medical requirements, documents needed, costs, and timelines.
+Must for driving in Austria!
 draft: false
+meta_title: 'Obtaining a Driver''s License in Austria: Requirements & Procedure'
+title: 'Obtaining a Driver''s License in Austria: Requirements & Procedure'
-translationKey: "austria-drivers_license_application"
+translationKey: austria-drivers_license_application
 ---

 ## Description
 ### What is it?